Introduction

 Some individuals,

-however, use humor as an unhealthy way to hide aggressive impulses.
+however, use humor as an unhealthy way to avoid conflict.
 From

 the way they speak, you might get the impression that these persons are always